DSpace/RestContract/bitstreams.md

 * If-None-Match: not implemented yet.
 Support for cache control

 ## DELETE Method
 Delete a bitstream.
-Only works for normal bitstreams in an Item (bundle), to delete a community or collection logo it is needed to interact with the community or collection endpoints
+Works for normal bitstreams in an Item (bundle), and a community or collection logo

 * 204 No content - if the operation succeed
 * 401 Forbidden - if you are not authenticated